Haffi112/brandarar/tags.md

 - `dark_humor`: Contains serious, disturbing or controversial subject matter, used for comedic effect.
 - `animal`: Involves animals or references to animals.
 - `cultural`: References to aspects of Icelandic culture.
+- `culturally_sensitive`: Contains elements that might be perceived as disrespectful or offensive in certain cultural contexts.
+These jokes are included for their historical or linguistic value, and their explicit labelling serves as a tool to help machine learning algorithms identify potentially problematic content.
-- `racist`: Contains elements that reflect racial stereotypes or prejudices that were prevalent at the time the joke was created.
-These jokes are included for the sake of historical or cultural context and in no way represent endorsement or advocacy of such views.
-Their explicit labeling serves as a tool to help machine learning algorithms identify and avoid perpetuating harmful stereotypes.
+- `racist`: Contains elements reflecting racial stereotypes or prejudices prevalent when the joke was created.
+These jokes are included for historical or cultural context and do not represent endorsement or advocacy of such views.
+Their explicit labelling serves as a tool to help machine learning algorithms identify and avoid perpetuating harmful stereotypes.